Usui Policies and Procedures

 The goal of a compensation program is to attract potential employees, meet the needs of all current employees and encourage productive employees to stay with an organization.
 The ideal practice is to pay all regular employees’ wages and salaries that are competitive with other employers in the marketplace that will be motivational, fair and equitable.
 Compensation may vary with individual and Company performance and in compliance with all applicable statutory requirements.

 Several factors may influence an employee’s rate of pay.
-Some of the items are the nature and scope of employee’s jobs, what other employers pay their employees for comparable jobs (external equity), what UIC pays their employees in comparable positions (internal equity), and individual as well as Company performance.
+Some of the items are the nature and scope of employee’s jobs, what other employers in the area pay their employees for comparable jobs (external equity), what UIC pays their employees in comparable positions (internal equity), and individual as well as Company performance.

 With this in mind, the UIC compensation program is built to balance both employee and Company needs.
 UIC complies with the same principles of fairness to all employees under all applicable employment laws.